Saliamonas Banaitis

 Early death of his father and brother forced Banaitis to quit school in order to work at his family's farm.
-Despite lack of higher education, he joined Lithuanian cultural life – smuggled banned Lithuanian press, assisted Vincas Kudirka with the publication of Lithuanian-language newspapers Varpas and Ūkininkas, participated in the Great Seimas of Vilnius.
+Despite the lack of higher education, he joined Lithuanian cultural life – smuggled banned Lithuanian press, assisted Vincas Kudirka with the publication of the Lithuanian-language newspapers Varpas and Ūkininkas, participated in the Great Seimas of Vilnius.
 In 1905, he moved to Kaunas and established the first Lithuanian printing press in the city.
 In close cooperation with the Society of Saint Casimir, his press published almost 400 books and ten periodicals.
 He founded a credit union in 1911.

 Banaitis was particularly active during World War I. He established the first Lithuanian gymnasium as well as 12 primary schools in Kaunas, organized an ensemble of kanklės players, prepared and published a political proposal for a future Lithuanian state along the historical traditions of the Grand Duchy of Lithuania.
 In 1917, he attended Vilnius Conference and was elected to the 20-member Council of Lithuania.
 On 16 February 1918, he was the second (after Jonas Basanavičius) to sign the Act of Independence of Lithuania.
 At the outbreak of the Lithuanian Wars of Independence, he recruited men to join the newly formed Lithuanian Army.

 In independent Lithuania, Banaitis was one of the founders of the right-wing Economic and Political Union of Lithuanian Farmers and editor of its newspaper Žemdirbių balsas (Voice of Farmers).
 The union failed to win seats in the parliamentary elections and merged with the Party of National Progress to form the Lithuanian Nationalist Union in 1924.
 In 1918, Banaitis was one of the founders and council member of the Trade and Industry Bank.
 Due to mismanagement, the bank went bankrupt in 1927.
 He was also co-founder and vice-chairman of the Lithuanian Steamship Corporation.
 His last project, the construction of the Kaunas bus station, was completed already after his death.